G. Cosens Prior: Temperance and vegetarianism

-Prior was an ardent worker in the temperance movement for a number of years, serving as president of the Portsmouth Gospel Temperance Union.
+Prior was active in the temperance movement for many years and served as president of the Portsmouth Gospel Temperance Union.

-In 1889, Prior adopted vegetarianism in 1889 on ethical grounds.
-He became a prominent figure in the Portsmouth Vegetarian Society, also serving as president. and frequently delivered lectures on the subject.
-He also served as Chairman of the Committee of the Vegetarian Federal Union.
+Prior adopted vegetarianism in 1889 on ethical grounds.
+He became active in the Portsmouth Vegetarian Society, serving as its president, and lectured on vegetarianism.
+He also served as chairman of the committee of the Vegetarian Federal Union.
 From 1901 to 1903, he acted as honorary solicitor for the Order of the Golden Age.

-Criminal charges
+Criminal conviction

 In 1904, Prior was charged with misappropriating client funds during bankruptcy proceedings.
-He was subsequently sentenced to five years penal servitude.
+He was convicted and sentenced to five years' penal servitude.

 Personal life and death

-Prior married Clara Gertrude Wilkin on 4 January 1880, at the parish church of Gaywood, King's Lynn.
-Clara, a devoted vegetarian, shared her lifestyle with her husband.
-Together, they raised nine children, all of whom adhered to a vegetarian diet.
-Clara died in 1918 at the age of 67.
+Prior married Clara Gertrude Wilkin on 4 March 1880 at the parish church of Gaywood, King's Lynn.
+She was a vegetarian, and the couple raised nine vegetarian children.
+Clara died in 1918, aged 67.

-Prior died in Brentford, Middlesex, at the age of 81, in the second quarter of 1937.
+Prior died in Brentford, Middlesex, aged 81, in the second quarter of 1937.
+He was buried at Ealing and Old Brentford Cemetery on 15 April.